marioarraya/marioarraya/README.md

 ### I'm Mario, nice to meet you.
 - 😄 I'm a front-end software engineer, life-long tech enthusiast, and lover of cats.
 (I have 2!)
 - 🔭 Dabbler of scatter-brained projects and TDD evangelist.
-- 🌱 Currently learning three.js, feel free to share your favorite scenes!
+- 🌱 Currently learning Three.js, feel free to share your favorite scenes!
-- 👯 Looking to collaborate and get my feet wet with web3, have a project in mind?
+- 👯 Looking to collaborate and get my feet wet with Web3, have a project in mind?
 - 📫 Email me at mario@studio48.io
-- ⚡ Please stop adding negative margins to your grid!
+- ⚡ !success ? try() : die();

 ### Technologies I work with